virtualramblas/publishtokafka-plugin/README.md

 # publishtokafka-plugin

-A Jenkins post-action plugin to publish build jobs execution data to Kafka topics.
+A Jenkins post-build action plugin to publish build jobs execution data to Kafka topics.

 ### What's Jenkins?
 [Jenkins](https://jenkins.io/) is probably the leading Open Source automation server, implemented in Java.
 It provides continuous integration services and hundreds of plugins to support building, deploying and automating any project.
 You can extend the Jenkins features writing your own custom plugins.